garrettgman/connect-cloud-great-tables-course/.github/steps/2-great-tables.md

    ```
    ````

-   This creates adds a python code chunk.
-Now we can add any python code you like between the chunk fences (```).
+   This creates a Python code chunk.
+Now we can add any Python code you like between the chunk fences (```).
 When you render the document, Quarto will run the code and append its results into a polished HTML file. `#| echo: false` tells Quarto to include the results of the code chunk, but not the code itself.

 6. Under `#| echo: false` add code that creates a great table.
 Don't have one handy?
 Use this code.
 When run, it makes the table below.